AOMediaCodec/av1-spec/annex.a.levels.md

 ### Decoder Conformance

-A level X.Y compliant decoder must be able to decode all bitstreams that conform to that level.
+A level X.Y compliant decoder must be able to decode all bitstreams (that can be decoded by the general decoding process) that conform to that level.

 **Note:** If the level of a bitstream is equal to 31 (indicating the maximum parameters level), the decoder should examine the properties of the bitstream and decide whether to decode it or not.